 Marriage and Family Therapist, License #48562

 Countless roads lead to therapy.
-Whether you want to heal an old wound, break a bad habit, address a recurring problem, redefine your place in the world (or in a significant relationship) or simply "grow down deeper", I encourage you to grab whatever excuse life presents to you to engage in a therapeutic relationship with someone trained to help you walk in your shoes, and reclaim your path.
+Whether you want to heal an old wound, break a bad habit, address a recurring problem, redefine your place in the world (or in a significant relationship) or simply enrich your life, I encourage you to grab whatever excuse life presents to you to engage in a therapeutic relationship with someone trained to help you walk in your shoes, and reclaim your path.

 About My Practice